vehicle-lang/vehicle/doc/source/language/tensors.rst

 as the first dimension is ``1`` but two elements have been provided.

-However, manually writing out large tensors is clearly infeasible.
+Manually writing out large tensors using this syntax is clearly infeasible.
-Therefore the second approach is to load a tensor via the ``dataset`` keyword and then provide the tensor via the command line, e.g.
+Therefore the second way tensors can be created is to load them as a dataset, e.g.

 .. code-block:: agda